docker/docs/engine/security/security.md

 features.
 Specifically, Docker allows you to share a directory between the Docker host and a guest container; and it allows you to do so without limiting the access rights of the container.
-This means that you can start a container where the `/host` directory will be the `/` directory on your host; and the container will be able to alter your host filesystem without any restriction.
+This means that you can start a container where the `/host` directory is the `/` directory on your host; and the container is able to alter your host filesystem without any restriction.
 This is similar to how virtualization systems allow filesystem resource sharing.
 Nothing prevents you from sharing your root filesystem (or even your root block device) with a virtual machine.